PostHog/posthog.com/contents/blog/improving-posthog-deployments.md

 * Very few people know or have experience with managing a ClickHouse cluster relative to PostgreSQL.
 Our [partnerhship with Altinity](/blog/posthog-altinity-announce), which offers 24/7 technical support for ClickHouse, and bespoke training, is another way we're addressing this challenge.

-* Simple operations such as application deployments or database upgrades have become complex automations
+* Simple operations such as application deployments or database upgrades have become complex automations.

 To address this complexity and make PostHog easier to deploy, maintain and use for anyone, we gave ourselves two goals: **improve our test framework** and **improve our built-in monitoring**.

-This post is all about how we approached these goals, and our long-term roadmap for improving PostHog deployments.

 > This article is part of our [A Universe of New Features launch week](/blog/launch-week-universe-of-new-features) series